ajifoster3/Multi-Drone-Wind-Turbine-Coverage/README.md

      INFO  [commander] Ready for takeoff!
      ```
    4. Switch tmux window with ctrl+b -> down arrow
-   5. When the top right window displays the following enter the prepolutated command in the bottom left window
+   5. When the top right window displays the following, enter the prepolutated command in the bottom left window
     ```bash
     INFO  [mavlink] partner IP: 127.0.0.1
     INFO  [mavlink] partner IP: 127.0.0.1